junqiangwu/Mxnet2Caffe-Tensor-RT-SEnet/README.md

 ## caffe2TensorRT and TensorRT_plugin_layer
 > The tensorrt engine can directly parse the caffe model.
-For unsupported OPs, you can manually add them using the interface.
+For unsupported ops, you can manually add them using the interface.
 This project adds a broadcast operation.
 In addition, it also tests the Pooling_layer，It also adds a test layer, which can separately print the parameters in the structure and assist the Debug.

-添加自定义层主要包括两个步骤，

 - Firsy,Inherit the IPluginExt interface to create a custom layer class